berrak/mcu_c_code_styleguide/README.md

 SysCalls.c          // Wrong
 ```

+Same as above, applies for directory names also i.e all lower case, to avoid path issues for any buid tool and/or operating system.

 ### Header include files

 Always include guard defines to prevent multiple inclusions.
 Use `#ifndef` and name it based on the file name (`basictimers.h`).
 Use upper case letters only with `_` repacing dots, and end all with one `_`.
 No spaces and all in caps.